AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd student in EduBook.
 * `view n/Betsy` followed by `delete 1` deletes the 1st student in the results of the `view` command.
-* `delete n/John Doe` deletes the student with the exact name "John Doe"
+* `delete n/John Doe` deletes the student with the exact name "John Doe".
-* `delete c/Class 10B` deletes all students in the class "Class 10B"
+* `delete c/Class 10B` deletes all students in the class "Class 10B".

 ### Finding students by name: `find`